363 Best Restaurants in Japan

 $$ | Taito-ku

 Daikokuya, in the center of Asakusa's historic district, is a point of pilgrimage for both locals and tourists.
-The specialty here is shrimp tempura, and the menu choices are simple—tendon is tempura shrimp served over rice, and the tempura meal includes rice, pickled vegetables, and miso soup.
-Famished diners can add additional pieces of tempura or side dishes such as sashimi for an additional fee, or opt for a multi-dish course.
-When the line of waiting customers outside is too long, head to the shop's annex (bekkan) just around the corner.
+The specialty is shrimp tempura, and the menu choices are simple—tendon (tempura shrimp served over rice) or the tempura meal with rice, pickled vegetables, and miso soup.
+If you're famished, you can add additional pieces of tempura or side dishes such as sashimi for an additional fee.
+When the line outside is too long, head to the shop's annex (bekkan) just around the corner.

 $ | Nakano-ku

-This basement-level ice cream store has become a Nakano Broadway institution for its soft-serve ice cream, which comes in flavors that vary from simple vanilla to matcha (green tea), horse chestnut, and ramune (a popular citrus soda flavor).
-The signature is the eight-layered, 20-cm Tokudai (extra large) soft serve, though small cups and cones are also on the menu.
+This basement-level ice cream store has become a Nakano Broadway institution for its soft-serve ice cream, which comes in flavors that vary from simple vanilla to matcha (powdered green tea), horse chestnut, and ramune (a popular citrus soda flavor).
+The specialty is the eight-layered, 20-cm (8-inch) tokudai sofuto, or extra-large soft serve, though small cups and cones are also on the menu.
+Next door, is the Daily Chiko udon (thick wheat noodles) shop.

 5–52–15 Nakano, Tokyo, 164-0001, Japan